-Published in 2009, the book explores why the industrial revolution began in 18th century Britain instead of somewhere else like Asia or continental Europe.
+Published in 2009, this book by Robert C. Allen explores why the industrial revolution began in 18th century Britain instead of somewhere else like Asia or continental Europe.
 Allen argues that the reason for this is the inventions of the industrial revolution were more profitable to invent and use in Britain than in other countries due to the high wages and cheaper energy costs there.

 Allen states that his explanation for the industrial revolution differs from most others because others tend to focus on the social structure, property rights, science and cultural aspects of the revolution, which Allen feels does not really apply or explain the industrial revolution at all.

 The book was well received by critics, particularly economists who appreciated its focus on the role the economy had in the industrial revolution.